Mixed Precision Training of Neural ODEs: Numerical Experiments

 Here, $\bfb$ is a bias, $\bfW$ is a convolution operator with $128$ input and output channels and $3\times 3$ stencils, $\mathcal{N}$ denotes the instance normalization, and $\sigma$ is the ReLU activation.
 We discretize the neural ODE with four equidistant RK4 steps and model the weights and biases as piecewise constants on each time interval.
 The terminal state of the neural ODE block is then fed into a connecting block that consists of a $3\times 3$ convolution that doubles the number of channels, instance normalization, ReLU activation, and an average pooling layer to halve the number of pixels in each direction.
 This is followed by another neural ODE block of the form~\eqref{eq:NODE_STL10} but with twice the number of channels, followed by another connector, and a final neural ODE block with 512 channels and images of size $32\times 32$.
 Finally, the feature channels are global averaged to reduce sensitivity to translations before the final fully connected layer.
 The loss function is a softmax cross-entropy loss.

 We investigate whether evaluating the forward pass and backward pass in 16-bit precisions using PyTorch's autocast context can lead to similar performance to single precision training at reduced computational cost.
-For \texttt{rampde}, this means that the three neural ODE blocks are evaluated with our custom mixed precision handling, while the opening and connecting blocks use the default whitelisted and blacklisted of operators.
+For \texttt{rampde}, this means that the three neural ODE blocks are evaluated with our custom mixed precision handling, while the opening and connecting blocks use the default whitelisted and blacklisted operators.
 We use the same strategy to evaluate the model when testing our rampde package and the baseline, torchdiffeq.

-We compare both implementations with tfloat32, bfloat16, and float16 floating-point precisions and for the latter we experiment with gradient scaling, dynamic scaling (rampde only) and no scaling.
+We compare \texttt{tfloat32}, \texttt{bfloat16}, and \texttt{float16} floating-point precisions and for the latter we experiment with gradient scaling, dynamic scaling (rampde only) and no scaling.
 Each configuration is trained with SGD (momentum 0.9, weight decay $5 \times 10^{-4}$) for 160 epochs, batch size 16, initial learning rate 0.05, and a cosine annealing schedule.
 All experiments use a fixed random seed of 25 for data splitting and model initialization to ensure reproducibility.
 We calculate the loss and accuracy on the training and validation sets and plot the training loss versus wall-clock time in~\cref{fig:stl10_train_loss}.
-After the training is completed, we compute the accuracy and loss on the test set.
+After the training is completed, we compute the accuracy and loss on the canonical 8,000-image STL-10 test split.
 We summarize all key performance metrics and additional statistics (training time, peak memory) in~\cref{tab:stl10_results}.

 Although we used the same random seed for the data split and initialization, we observed that training is not fully deterministic, which is likely due to non-deterministic low-level hardware behavior.